mchmarny/dapr-demos/setup/README.md

-## WIP: Dapr Setup
+## Dapr setup

 An opinionated Dapr deployment on Kubernetes clusters.
-I often use for the deployment of my demos.
+I often use it for the deployment of my demos.
 It includes:

 * Latest version of Dapr
 * Metrics Monitoring